pantheon-systems/documentation/source/content/guides/drupal-9-migration/06-build-tools-to-d9-build-tools.md

 1. Code is managed using an external repository outside of Pantheon (GitHub, GitLab, Bitbucket, etc.).

-1. The site is built through a service like GitHub Actions, Circle CI, or Travis.
+1. The site is built through a service like Circle CI.

 1. Build artifacts are pushed to your Pantheon repository.